TritonDataCenter/pkgsrc.smartos.org/index.markdown

 In addition to building from source, binary packages can be produced and then installed across multiple systems.
-Joyent build and provide binary packages for SmartOS/illumos and OSX based on quarterly stable pkgsrc branches.
+Joyent build and provide binary packages for SmartOS/illumos, Linux, and OSX based on quarterly stable pkgsrc branches.

 For more information, see the pkgsrc homepage at [www.pkgsrc.org](http://www.pkgsrc.org/)